nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/workflow_encounter.md

 ## Overview ##

-The Outpatient Letter does not support any real "work flow" but uses the encounter Resource to give context to the information contained in the Outpatient Letter document.
-The encounter Resource represents the Outpatient appointment and can contain important information such as:
+The Outpatient Letter does not support any real "work flow" but uses the Encounter Resource to give context to the information contained in the Outpatient Letter document.
+The Encounter Resource represents the Outpatient appointment and can contain important information such as:

 - When the patient attended the appointment
 - Why the patient attended the appointment
 - Who was involved in the appointment

-The encounter can be referenced by the following resources:
+The Encounter can be referenced by the following resources:

 - Composition
 - Condition